LoopKit/loopdocs/docs/troubleshooting/overview.md

 Loop docs are updated regularly.
 If you built your Loop app awhile ago, chances are good that more information has been updated and changed since you last read them.
 Please use the search tool - if there's an error message - search for it.
 Scan the topics in the `Troubleshoot` tab of LoopDocs and look for a page that may be applicable.
 The FAQs pages are definitely worth reviewing too.

-### Issue Report
+### `Issue Report`

+Use the `Issue Report` [Loop 3](../loop-3/settings.md#issue-report) / [Loop 2](../operation/loop-settings/configurations.md#issue-report) command under Loop Settings to generate a Loop Report.
+This has a lot of detailed information that may help you or a mentor understand your problem.

-Under the Loop app settings, there is a selection called `Issue Report`.
-The Issue Report (a text file) contains important information about your Loop's actions and status that can be very useful for troubleshooters...particularly with unexplained behaviors.
-The upper right corner of the Issue Report includes a button so that you can email the Issue Report to yourself (or others).
-If you are seeing something unusual in your Loop, capture an Issue Report while it is happening and save it.
-A troubleshooter may want to see that information.
+The Loop Report (a text file) contains important information about actions and status that can be very useful for troubleshooters...particularly with unexplained behaviors.
+The upper right corner of the Loop Report includes a button so that you can email the Loop Report to yourself (or others).

 ## Check Resources